Toruńska Street, Bydgoszcz: Main areas and edifices

 The erection of this church, like Saint Joseph Church at Nr.166, was part of the scheme of expansion of the evangelical communities of Bromberg and its vicinity at the end of the 19th century.
 An Evangelical parish was established in the area of Łęgnowo before 1885 and at the beginning of the 20th century, the community obtained the permission to build its own temple.
 The construction and furnishing works covered 1910 and 1911.
 At the same time, an Evangelical cemetery was set up in the centre of the village.

-The temple served the community until 1945, although the onset of WWI put an end to the increase of the population.
+The temple served the community until 1945, although the onset of World War I put an end to the increase of the population.